radiocosmology/alpenhorn/doc/demo.rst

 This is the end of the curated part of the alpenhorn demo, but you can use this demo system to experiment with running alpenhorn.
-Remember: you can always reset this demo to its inital state.
+Remember: you can always reset this demo to its initial state.